kubernetes-retired/service-catalog/docs/design.md

 API server) and takes the appropriate actions to reconcile the current state with the user's desired end state.

-For example, if a user creates a `ClusterServiceBroker`, the Service Catalog API server will store the resource and emit an event.
-The Service Catalog controller will pick up the event and request the catalog from the broker listed in the resource.
+For example, if a user creates a `ClusterServiceBroker`, the Service Catalog controller will pick up the event and request the catalog from the broker listed in the resource.